2i2c-org/team-compass/marketing/mailinglist.md

 ## Send e-mails via Mailchimp

-Mailchimp is a little complex for our needs, as it is a full community management and communications service.
-However, it is still the simplest solution out there so here's a quick guide on how to use it.

 Mailchimp calls each e-mail a **Campaign**.

 **To see our preview e-mails**: Click {guilabel}`Campaigns` -> {guilabel}`All campaigns`.
 You'll see a list of the previous e-mails we've sent to our communities via Mailchimp.